Dynamic Competitive Persuasion

-As note in the introduction, the equilibrium described in Corollary \ref{koes} coincides with the equilibrium in the product demonstration application (with no deadline) of \ref{koes}.
-This equivalence is implied by their Proposition 4 (which follows from results in \cite{laraki}), which establishes that their demonstration game without a deadline can be approximated by a discounted (splitting or gambling) game as players become maximally patient.
+As noted in the introduction, the equilibrium described in Corollary \ref{koes} coincides with the equilibrium in the product demonstration application (with no deadline) of \cite{koes}.
+This equivalence is implied by their Lemmas 9 and 10 (which follow from results in \cite{laraki}), which establishes that their demonstration game without a deadline can be approximated by a discounted (splitting) game as senders become maximally patient.